Knowing your audience better can turn this year super profitable for your business.

-Therefore, everything you do is laser-targeted towards attracting and closing that one “ideal customer” type, aka your target audience, someone who really needs your product or service and is more than happy to pay money to get it.
+You’re marketing your product or service, but you cannot sell to EVERYONE.
+Therefore, everything you do is laser-targeted towards attracting and closing that one “ideal customer” type, aka your target audience, someone who needs your product or service and is more than happy to pay money to get it.

 Target audiences are essential in marketing.
-So let’s learn everything there is to a target audience, including the benefits of getting to the right target audience and how even to do it in the first place, so you can get more bang for your marketing spend bucks!
+So let’s learn everything about it, including the benefits of getting to the right target market and how to find your target audience.

 Types of Target Audiences

 Most businesses will likely deal with multiple “types” of ideal prospects — e.g., when your product solves a problem common to both working women and college students.